-This sheet talks about exposure to Lysergic Acid Diethylamide (LSD) in pregnancy or while breastfeeding.
+This sheet talks about exposure to Lysergic Acid Diethylamide (LSD) in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is LSD?

-Lysergic acid diethylamide (commonly known as LSD) is a drug that causes an altered state of mind (hallucinations/delusions).
+Lysergic acid diethylamide (LSD) is a drug that causes an altered state of mind (hallucinations/delusions).
 Some physical effects of LSD on the body can include increased blood pressure, fast heart rate, and dilated pupils.
 This drug is usually taken by mouth, but can also be taken by injection (using a needle) or by inhalation (breathing it into lungs).
 “Acid”, “Kool-Aid”, and “Blotter Paper” are examples of slang or street names for LSD.

 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.

 Many of the studies on LSD are very old and have different results.
-There are reports of babies being born with birth defects, and reports of babies born without birth defects following LSD use during pregnancy.
-One study of pregnant women given LSD for medical reasons did not show a link with causing birth defects.
+Some small studies of LSD use in pregnancy did not find an increased chance of birth defects.
+There are reports of babies being born with birth defects after their mothers used LSD while pregnant, but there is little evidence that LSD caused the those birth defects.
 No pattern of birth defects has been reported with LSD use during pregnancy.

-This is not well studied, but it is possible.
-It is difficult to study how the use of LSD might affect a pregnancy.
-This is because people who use LSD might also have unhealthy and risky lifestyles that can result in a variety of health problems for both the mother and a pregnancy.
-For example, poor diet choices can lead to mothers not having enough nutrients to support a healthy pregnancy, and could increase the chance of miscarriage and premature birth.
+It is hard to study how LSD might affect a pregnancy.
+This is because people who use LSD might also have unhealthy lifestyles that can result in a variety of health problems for both the mother and a pregnancy.
+For example, poor diet choices can lead to mothers not having enough nutrients to support a healthy pregnancy, and could increase the chance of miscarriage and birth before 37 weeks of pregnancy (premature birth).
 Some people who use LSD also use other drugs, such as alcohol or marijuana.
-These can also affect a mother’s health and a pregnancy.
+These can affect a mother’s health and a pregnancy.